yonaskolb/XcodeGen/Docs/ProjectSpec.md

 ### Build Script

-Run script build phases added via **prebuildScripts**, **postCompileScripts**, or **postBuildScripts**.
-They run before any other build phases, after the Compile Sources build phase, or after any other build phases respectively and in the order defined.
+Run script build phases can be added at 3 different points in the build:

+- **preBuildScripts**: Before any other build phases
+- **postCompileScripts**: After the compile sources build phase
+- **postBuildScripts**: After any other build phases

 Each script can contain:

 - [x] **path**: **String** - a relative or absolute path to a shell script
 - [x] **script**: **String** - an inline shell script